About Jianshui Zitao Pottery

 Pouring speed*, no leaks and tight lid fit; Zitao pots are superior to old Factory 1 Zisha teapots (from the 1980s backwards).
 Factory One teapots, aside from the explained above (loose lid-fitting), usually leak water from the rim.
 And sometimes the pouring is not that fast.

-Therefore, I am not mentioning it in the comparison unless you are paying a lot of money from a famous artist.
+Therefore, I am not mentioning it in the comparison unless you pay a lot of money from a famous artist.
 In this situation, you might look more in detail.
 But even if it is the case, craftsmanship flaws may exist too.

 As I see it, when buying modern teapots, the biggest concern should be to find a teapot with pure clay, meaning no chemicals.